Realize a Rewarding Workplace

 Numerical goal: 30% female leader ratio within the domestic Shiseido Group within FY2016

-Domestic Shiseido Group, which is the target of the action plan, includes Shiseido Company, Limited and Shiseido Japan Co., Ltd., Shiseido Parlour Co., Ltd., IPSA Co., Ltd., FT Shiseido Co., Ltd., and Japan Retail Innovation Co., Ltd.
+Scope of domestic Shiseido Group, includes Shiseido Company, Limited and Shiseido Japan Co., Ltd., Shiseido Parlour Co., Ltd., IPSA Co., Ltd., FT Shiseido Co., Ltd., and Japan Retail Innovation Co., Ltd.